ekzhang/rustpad/README.md

   (default 1 day).
 - `SQLITE_URI`: A SQLite connection string used for persistence.
-If provided, Rustpad will persist the contents of documents to a local file on disk, which will enable documents to be retained between server restarts, and even after they are garbage collected due to inactivity.
+If provided, Rustpad will persist the contents of documents to a local file on disk, which enables documents to be retained between server restarts, and also after their in-memory data structures expire.
 - `PORT`: Which local port to listen for HTTP connections on (defaults to 3030).
-- `RUST_LOG`: Controls application server logging, see the [env_logger](https://docs.rs/env_logger/#enabling-logging) docs for more information.
+- `RUST_LOG`: Directives that control application logging, see the [env_logger](https://docs.rs/env_logger/#enabling-logging) docs for more information.